 Let’s make one thing very clear before we delve into Undercover Prodigy Hopsin’s fifth LP, No Shame.
-It is his first on his second self-made label since the dissolution of Funk Volume in 2016 but more important to note, it is also released in association with 300 Entertainment, which hosts several mumble rappers and is the creation of former major label execs Lyor Cohen, Roger Gold, Kevin Liles and Todd Moscowitz, men whose mission has always been to turn out the most popular music, not the most publicly beneficial music.
+It is his first on his second self-made label since the dissolution of Funk Volume in 2016 but more important to note, it is also released in association with 300 Entertainment, which hosts several mumble rappers and whose creators' main mission has always been to turn out the most popular music, not necessarily the most publicly beneficial music.
 It comes as no surprise then that No Shame has plenty of demons.

 The new project features some new storylines, the accuracy of which is questionable, and a general change of course for Hopsin yet they’re highly problematic.
 The bulk of it revolves around the plot of Hopsin splitting with his cheating, stripping girlfriend who is also pregnant with his son, a perfect storm of relationship misery and misfortune.
 Poisoned by angry misogyny and bitterness, Hopsin slings dirt around and about, with a resentful fixation on his departing lady.
 It’s depicted that she is all bad and that he is pretty much fine.

 More wicked and toxic than ever, Hopsin has obviously been badly influenced by 300, alternately vulgar and sexually grotesque, self-absorbed, and sick and twisted in tracks “Money on the Side,” “Black Sheep” and “I Must Be on Somethin” respectively.
 When he aims to sound serious he’s instead a monotonous, emotionless talk-machine, and the ninth entry in his signature “Ill Mind of Hopsin” series is reserved for him to explain the break in the family to his new son, with blame that doesn’t go around but is rather plopped all on the woman.